UAV Formation and Resource Allocation Optimization for Communication-Assisted 3D InSAR Sensing: System Model

 \else

 \fi Here, $\Gamma$ is the Gamma function, {$F_{G}$} is the Gauss hypergeometric function \cite{snr_equation}, and $n_L$ is the number of independent looks.
 In fact, multi-looking is a technique that averages adjacent pixels of the interferogram, {e.g.,} by filtering with a boxcar window, to improve phase estimation leading to a trade-off between spatial resolution and height accuracy, see \cite{multilooking}.
-Note that a large \ac{hoa} results in a large point-to-point 90\% height error $\Delta h_{90\%}$, and thus, in a low relative height estimation accuracy.
+Note that large \acp{hoa} result in large point-to-point 90\% height errors $\Delta h_{90\%}$, and thus, in low relative height estimation accuracy.
 This explains why optimizing the \ac{uav} baseline, {and} therefore, the \ac{hoa}, is an intricate {problem}.